Flexor Tendon Injuries

 Anything from minor cuts to major hand trauma can result in a Flexor Tendon Injury.
 Small lacerations or puncture wounds can partially or completely sever these tendons.
 Avulsion injuries are common in sporting activities such as football and wrestling.
-In an avulsion injury the flexor tendon is pulled from the bone when a closed grip is forcibly opened.
-Additionally, health conditions like rheumatoid arthritis can weaken the flexor tendons increasing the risk for rupture.
+An avulsion injury pulls the flexor tendon from the bone when a closed grip is forcibly opened.
+Additionally, health conditions like rheumatoid arthritis can weaken the flexor tendons, increasing the risk of rupture.

 The most profound symptom of Flexor Tendon Injuries is the inability to bend one or more of the joints of a finger.
 Pain may be more pronounced when the finger is bent.
 Tenderness, bruising, or swelling may be present on the palm side of the hand along the affected digit.
-In some cases the fingertip may go numb.
-In an open injury the laceration is usually located along the skin folds on the palmar surface of the hand.
+In some cases, the fingertip may go numb.
+In an open injury, the laceration is usually located along the skin folds on the hand’s palmar surface.

 How are Flexor Tendon Injuries diagnosed?